 The 18m mid-pilothouse hull form has a fine entry developing into shallow deadrise aft, commonly known as a warped planning hull.

-The Mid pilothouse layout has many advantages both in livability and practicality for a cruising launch.
+The Mid pilothouse layout has many advantages both in liveability and practicality for a cruising launch.

 The accommodation is split into two areas divided by the main salon offering greater privacy for those on board.

-The split-level arrangement offers easy access throughout the vessel with no more than 5 steps to any give area including the enclosed pilothouse.
-This allows the vessel to have a low center of gravity greatly increasing stability.
+The split-level arrangement offers easy access throughout the vessel with no more than 5 steps to any given area including the enclosed pilothouse.
+This allows the vessel to have a low centre of gravity greatly increasing stability.